BestPear/e-commerce/README.md

 The user gets authenticated via a token, using the JsonWebToken library.
 Inside the application the user can browse the products.
 There is one page for each category.

 The backend was created with Node.js and Express.js and the frontend with React and styled components.

 **MERN stack** was preferred as it uses one single language, Javascript, for the frontend, as well as the backend.

-**Node.js** was chosen for this application, as it lightweight, efficient, has a good performance and is very fast in building web applications.
-In addition there is a vast amount of tools in npm to support the developer.
+ **MongoDB** is a high-performance, cost-effective database system with a schemaless database feature.

 **Express.js** was used together with Node.js, as it links easily and fast to databases.

 **React** helped to build the frontend part of our application focused on small components and ui design.
 In addition, helps build applications much faster.

+**Node.js** was chosen for this application, as it lightweight, efficient, has a good performance and is very fast in building web applications.
+In addition there is a vast amount of tools in npm to support the developer.

 The goal for this project was to understand someone else's code and add some more features to the project, as well as to get more familiar with React states, props, and components.